nikkilr88/301-Days-Of-Code/log.md

 ### Day 108 (September 23, 2017):

 **Today's Progress**: Got back to the bootcamp!
 Added edit and update routes for YelpCamp comments.
+Did some work on the weather app as well.

 **Thoughts:**: I have been struggling a lot recently, but I have to keep pushing through.
 I know I would regret it if I quit coding, so *Just Keep Swimming*.